 The initial step in the weighting process was calculating the household-level base weight for each household in the sample.
 The household base weight is the reciprocal of the probability of selecting the household for the survey, which depends on the stratum the household was selected from.
 Generally, base weights for units in oversampled strata are smaller than those in strata that were not oversampled.
-In Cycle 1, the base weights for households in the high minority and Central Appalachia strata were roughly 1/4 and 1/3, respectively, the size of those in the low minority stratum.
+In Cycle 2, the base weights for households in the high minority and Central Appalachia strata were roughly 1/5 the size of those in the low minority stratum.

 If two different addresses led to the same household - for example, if a household receives mail via both a street address and a post office box - that household had twice the chance of selection of a household with only one address (and should therefore receive half the normal weight).
-An additional adjustment was made to the base weights of households that had multiple ways of receiving mail (as determined by the answers to a survey question about this).
+An additional adjustment was made to the base weights of households that had multiple ways of receiving mail (as determined by the answer to survey question O26).